-We care passionately about the environment at TEDxBristol and so are working with a range of fantastic event partners to do things like reduce our carbon footprint and minimise pollution.
+We care passionately about the environment at TEDxBristol and are working with our ‘Smart Planet’ partners to do things like reduce our carbon footprint and minimise pollution.
 With that in mind we’d ask that you avoid driving to TEDxBristol if possible.

 There are bike racks on both King Street and Prince Street.